novara754/risc-v_cpu/README.md

 # [WIP] RISC-V CPU

-Implementation of a RISC-V CPU in VHDL.
+Implementation of a RISC-V CPU in SystemVerilog.

 RISC-V is a fully free and open ISA (instruction set architecture) that is gaining popularity, especially in hobbyist spheres.